Motivic spectra and universality of $K$-theory: Introduction

 However, there is still a canonical functor $\SpP(\V)\to\TelP(\V)$ and it is conservative.
 More serious problem is that the $\infty$-category $\SpP(\V)$ may not be stable.
 To overcome this difficulty, we extract special type of motivic spectra.
 We say that a motivic spectrum $E$ in $\V$ is \textit{fundamental} if the canonical map

-admits a left inverse.
+admits a retraction.
 Let $\SpP(\V)^\fd$ denote the full subcategory of $\SpP(\V)$ spanned by fundamental motivic spectra.
 Roughly speaking, a motivic spectrum is fundamental if and only if it satisfies Bass fundamental exact sequence, and then we employ the idea of Bass construction as in \cite{TT} to prove the following.

 \begin{theorem} The adjunction

 restricts to an adjoint equivalence

 \end{theorem}